Switzerland presses first charges in Petrobras-Odebrecht affair

-BERLIN (Reuters) - Swiss prosecutors have pressed charges against an individual in a corruption probe into Brazil’s state-owned oil company Petrobras (PETR4.SA) and construction firm Odebrecht, the attorney general’s office in Bern said on Tuesday.
+BERLIN, Oct 22 (Reuters) - Swiss prosecutors have pressed charges against an individual in a corruption probe into Brazil’s state-owned oil company Petrobras and construction firm Odebrecht, the attorney general’s office in Bern said on Tuesday.

 The Swiss authorities said they suspected the person, who acted as a financial middleman, of complicity in the bribery of public officials and money laundering.